-The School of Media, Culture & Design is a thriving, dynamic school offering many challenging degree paths designed to cultivate the next generation of creative professionals.
+The School of Media, Culture & Design is a thriving, dynamic media design school offering many challenging degree paths designed to cultivate the next generation of creative professionals.

-By bringing together diverse fields in the areas of media, culture and design, our programs are able to provide innovative learning opportunities in an interdisciplinary environment.
-The school encompasses eight undergraduate programs in the fields of animation, communication, fashion design, filmmaking, game art and design, graphic design, media technology and psychology.
+By bringing together diverse fields in the areas of media, culture and design, our programs provide innovative learning opportunities in an interdisciplinary environment.
+The school encompasses eight undergraduate programs in the fields of animation, communication, fashion design, filmmaking, game art and design, graphic design, applied computer science and psychology.

 Our Communication department provides a cultural context for all of these connections, from visual communication to verbal and nonverbal social interactions to the examination of social and ethical entailments of rapidly evolving technological innovation.
 In the School of Media, Culture & Design, students are able to realize their educational objectives within a creative nexus that fully embraces, informs and enriches their academic journey.

 In the Design Foundation program, students learn core drawing, design, color and composition skills to prepare them for their major studies.

 Each Foundation student also learns important professional life skills such as communication, time management and critical thinking.
 With a small class size and experienced, passionate faculty, students receive individual attention in each class session.

 In our drawing courses students will develop key perceptual and technical skills for visualizing ideas and for self-expression.
 They will also gain capacities such as focus, self-confidence and a discerning eye.